lucasrosa/ACIDE/INSTALL.md

 ## Java WS Configuration

-For the 'java' command work properly in the terminal and the generated `.class` file run by the browser automatically, you have to configure the Java WS so it can generate and sign the required jar files.
+For the 'java' command work properly in the terminal and the generated `.class` file run by the browser automatically, you have to configure the system so it can generate and sign the required jar files.

-#### Creating the '.keys' file
+#### Creating the keystore file

 To sign a jar, we must first have a keystore (a private key) to do the signing.